haraldweber1975/beautiful-jekyll/_posts/2018-08-28-solus-linux.md

 ### 4.1 Unclulttered desktop, well structured menu
 ![Solus Budgie Desktop](/img/solus_desktop.png)
+I never liked the approach of Windows with the new "Start Menu".
+And I'm also not a big fan of Apple's "Launcher".
+Both are cluttered with uneuseful stuff and make it necessary for end-users to customize them.

+Again something my parents will likely never do.
+The good old start menu of Windows XP is a much cleaner/zero maintenance approach in my opinion.

+{: .box-warning}
+**Tip:** If you don't like to leave the keyboard, you can use the "Windows" key to open the start-menu and simply type the program name to launch.
+Solus will show appropriate options while you type.

 ### 4.2 Appstore (Software Center)
+Nearly every linux comes with a sort of "Appstore" these days.
+Usually this is just a graphical front-end to a package manager running in the background.
+Solus does not differ here.
+There's no business model behind the software center allowing you to buy software for example.
 ![Software Center](/img/solus_softwarecenter.png)

+There's one special category named **Third Party** where you can find software like Plex, Skype, Google Chrome and Enpass - just to name a few.

 ## 5. Software
 Solus comes with a vast number of already pre-installed applications.
 You can easily install software with the integrated package manager, Snaps or Docker.